slatedocs/slate/source/index.md

 `$ cd augur`

+`$ npm install`

-`$ ./nuke`
+`$ grunt`

-(`nuke` is a simple shell script that rebuilds the client.)
 Next, start the static web server:

 `$ npm start`

 Finally, go to [http://localhost:8080](http://localhost:8080) in your web browser.
-You should be greeted by Augur's overview interface.
+You should be greeted by Augur's markets interface.
 Congratulations, you're ready to start hacking!

 <aside class="notice"><b>If you are using or helping develop the Augur client (i.e., the front-end/user interface), it is usually not necessary for you to run a local Ethereum node on your computer.</b>  We're already running several <a href="http://docs.augur.net/#hosted-node">hosted nodes</a> that you can simply plug into!
 If you are running an Ethereum node, the client will automatically detect it and begin talking to it; if you are not, the client will default to using the hosted nodes.</aside>